Voivode of Transylvania: Origins

 The origin of the office is unclear.
 The title voivode is of Slavic origin with a meaning of "commander, lieutenant".
 Although Emperor Constantine VII Porphyrogennetos wrote of the voivodes or chieftains of the Hungarian tribes around 950, he seems to have adopted the term used by a Slavic interpreter.
+Romanian historians maintain that the title, homonymous with the one used in Wallachia and Moldavia, suggests a perpetuation of the local ruling tradition.

 The border position of Transylvania led to the formation of the voivodeship, since the monarchs could not maintain direct control over this remote region.
 Thus the voivodes were never autonomous, but remained provincial officials of the kings.
 The voivodes were heads of Fehér County from 1201, which may indicate that their position had its origin in the office of that county's ispán.

 Two royal charters issued in 1111 and 1113 mention one Mercurius "princeps Ultrasilvanus", but he may have been only an important landowner in Transylvania without holding any specific office.
 Leustach Rátót was the first individual whose title voivode was documented.
 He held the office in the late 12th century, but his voivodeship was mentioned by a royal charter in 1230.
 The earliest extant document mentioning a voivode named Legforus was issued in 1199.
 In addition to voivode, royal charters used the titles banus, dux and herzog for the same office in the next decades, showing that the terminology remained uncertain until the second half of the 13th century.